 - Address: 4850 W. Powell Road, Powell, Ohio

 - Phone: 614-645-3400

-This aquarium offers the once in a lifetime experience to touch a sea urchin’s spine and feel between a sea star’s arms at the Discovery Reef Tide Pool.
+This aquarium offers the chance to touch a sea urchin’s spine and between a sea star’s arms at the Discovery Reef Tide Pool.
 Manatee Coast Boat, another popular attraction at this aquarium, houses West Indian Manatees.
-This interactive manatee exhibit offers aquarium goers a first hand look at how these gentle sea cows are protected at the Columbus Zoo.
+This interactive manatee exhibit offers a firsthand look at how these gentle sea cows are protected at the Columbus Zoo.